DMX Patching

 The fixture list shows:

-- Universe.Address for each fixture
+- Universe (UNI) and address (ADR) columns for each fixture

-- Warning icons for conflicts
+- Network status icons for unicast configuration

 Handling Conflicts